 - The best preparation for any assessment is strong standards-based instruction.
 Talk to your local school about their plan for instruction and about options for additional support for students if needed.

-- The Department offers several resources to help students understand what the ISTEP+ assessment is like.
+- The Indiana Department of Education offers several resources to help students understand what the ISTEP+ assessment is like.

 - Sample Items for English/Language Arts and Mathematics provide examples of what types of questions are on the assessment.